tianwei-wu-hub/RNWebSDK/README.md

 ##### Android

 1. Start the Metro service, navigate to `RNWebSDKExample`, and execute:

 ```bash
 npx react-native start
 ```

 2. Start Android Emulator.
-3. Run app, in the new terminal, navigate to `RNWebSDKExample`, and execute:
+3. Run the app, and in the new terminal, navigate to `RNWebSDKExample`and execute:

 ```bash
 npx react-native run-android
 ```

-Wait a while, your app will install and launch in Android emulator automatically.
+Wait for some time and your application will be automatically installed and launched in the Android emulator.

 ##### iOS

-1. Start the Metro service, navigate to `RNWebSDKExample`, and execute:
+1. Start the Metro service, navigate to `RNWebSDKExample` and execute:

 ```bash
 npx react-native start
 ```

-2. Run app, in the new terminal, navigate to `RNWebSDKExample`, and execute:
+2. Run the app, and in the new terminal, navigate to `RNWebSDKExample` and execute:

 ```bash
 npx react-native run-ios
 ```

-Wait a while, your app will install and launch in iOS simulator automatically.
+Wait for some time and your application will be automatically installed and launched in the Android emulator.